cacophony-wj/servitium/README.md

 If you wish to change your game's resolution, select the "INI Editor" from the _Tools_ menu along the icon bar of MO2 and change it via the `SkyrimPrefs.ini` file.
 Scroll down until you see the `[Display]` header and look for the `iSize` values.
 Note that the TYPICAL ORDER IS REVERSED, the HEIGHT is listed BEFORE the WIDTH.

-If you are confident you meet the above target, but still experience severe performance drops, you may need to customize your `BIOS` settings to maximize your hardware.
+If you are confident you meet the System Requirements but still experience severe performance drops, you may need to customize your `BIOS` settings to maximize your hardware.
 Refer to your motherboard's documentation.
 The most common failure point is too-low RAM speed, which can often be addressed by enabling either the "XMP" or "DOCP" profiles.

 ### Launching the Modlist